 The entire squad and Stone feel for him, but Stone, being a good prosecutor, tells Preston that if he doesn’t agree to tell the truth in court he will be the one prosecuted.
 When Benson questions this (and seriously – she wants him to move forward and then questions when he does?) because he could ruin Preston’s life, Stone reminds her that while, yes it could, without Preston’s testimony it could ruin Sandy’s – the actual victim.

 In the end, Preston testifies against his Staff SGT and, as he predicted, the defense attorney zeroes in on his transgender identity.
 Again, poorly written, because here, Stone objects to the aggressively rude line of questioning FOUR times with NO response from the judge.
 This would never be allowed to happen.
 Absurd.
-But, Stone works with what he’s got and the rapist is found guilty.
+But, Stone works with what he’s got and the attacker is found guilty.

 The only truly moving moment, and one which honestly made me cry, came as Preston was leaving the courtroom.
 Holding his head high, and expecting a bad reaction, instead, he was greeted with honor as all the soldiers in the courtroom stood up and saluted him.
 The look of touched surprise on his face was truly beautiful to behold.